dineshsiddeshwar/AWS-Solutions/Cost Optimization/Resource Scheduler/resource_scheduler.md

 #### Workflow

-1. Solventum Cloud User will get the service catalogue product shared with their account
+1. Cloud teams Cloud User will get the service catalogue product shared with their account
 2. The user needs to launch the product with all the parameters which will deploy all the resources required.
 3. Once the systems manager changes the calendar is created, it will include the event which is responsible for the event bridge rule to trigger.
 4. Once the event starts, it will trigger the start resource rule and then trigger the start instance association, which will start Resources.